-Summary of improvements for 2019
+Summary of improvements for 2020

 This document does not attempt to describe all relevant detail in processing data for use in the stock assessment, MSE and harvest policy analyses.
 It is intended to provide an overview of what might be considered current IPHC 'best practices', relying on previous documents to identify the development of sources and methods.
-Important changes or additions are noted each year; for 2019 these included:
+Important changes or additions are noted each year; for 2020 these included:

-- Results of the FISS expansion in Biological Region 3 (IPHC-2020-AM096-06 and IPHC-2020-AM096-07). - Sex-ratio information from the 2017 and 2018 directed commercial Pacific halibut fishery landings. - Standard updating of preliminary values from 2018 including mortality estimates, commercial logbooks and commercial age distributions. - All current-year data available at the end of October 2019.
+- Sex-specific age composition data from the recreational fishery in IPHC Regulatory Area 3A - Sex ratio information from the 2019 directed commercial Pacific halibut fishery landings. - Standard updating of preliminary values from 2019 including mortality estimates, commercial logbooks and commercial age distributions. - All current-year data available as of 31 October 2020.